 At the same time, most ecosystems are under strong human impact through livestock grazing, fuelwood collection, cultivation, urbanization and the spreading of invasive alien species.
 As a result, the ecosystems are changing rapidly - with major impacts on biodiversity and human well-being.

 The complexity of climate-management interactions requires a scientific approach that combines several disciplines and observations at a range of scales.

 The EMSAfrica consortium benefits from the expertise of five German partner institutions and ten Southern African collaborators.
 This way, we can combine different scientific disciplines and approaches, including direct greenhouse gas measurements, remote sensing, vegetation modelling, plant ecophysiological measurements, socioeconomic surveys and computer-based simulation models.

-EMSAfrica follows up and continues on similar themes as our previous project ARS AfricaE (Adaptive Resilience in Southern African Ecosystems, 08/2014-01/2018).
-It is a collaboration of five German partner institutions and nine South African collaborating institutions (see People).
-It is a three-year project, funded by the BMBF (German Federal Ministry of Education and Research) via the programme SPACES (Science Partnerships for the Adaptation/Adjustment to Complex Earth System Processes in Southern Africa) under the FONA (Research for Sustainable Development) framework.
-We also acknowledge the DAAD (German Academic Exchange Service) for additional funding.
+EMSAfrica is a three-year research project funded by the BMBF (German Federal Ministry of Education and Research) via the programme SPACES (Science Partnerships for the Adaptation/Adjustment to Complex Earth System Processes in Southern Africa) under the FONA (Research for Sustainable Development) framework.
+We acknowledge the DAAD (German Academic Exchange Service) for additional funding.

 Contact: Project coordinator Mari Bieri (firstname.lastname@example.org)